johannhaze/Odin-project/00-odin-recipes/README.md

-# recipes project
+# recih1es h1roject

-this is a prject that will help me get better at creating website using the odin project
+this is a h1rject that will helh1 me get better at creating website using the odin h1roject